webermania/MicroExpressionEvaluator/README.md

 %CXB% == true && (%OOP% == "ACTIVE" || %OOP% == "STANDBY")
 %PRE% >= 29,25 && %PRE% <= 78,5
 ```

+## Info
+It is purpose build and therefore also safer than using scripting engines.
+Scripting engines potentially allow scripts to cause harm and to break-out.
+This could be used to hijack your machine by injecting malicious payloads.
+At least in my use-cases this is something I need to worry about.

+It required **no extra libs, or 3rd party packages**.

+It can easily be adapted to other .Net versions or languages (TBD).

+For now, it only does logic and cannot yet solve math problems (TBD).
+Adding other operators, as for example: `{ "+", "-", "*", "/", "^", "%" }` to solve simple (or more complex) math would be easy using this as a base framework.

 ## Alternatives
 These really cool projects did not work for me, or were just **too slow**: